Chinese 1 (PG)

 - Full Year

-At the end of this course a student should be able to demonstrate . . .
+At the end of this module a student should be able to demonstrate . . .

 - knowledge and understanding of basic Chinese grammar

 - knowledge and understanding of essential Chinese vocabulary

 - knowledge and understanding of the appropriateness of basic Chinese structures and expressions in a given context

 - the ability to understand short passages in written Chinese on everyday topics

 - the ability to produce short passages in written Chinese on everyday topics

 - the ability to understand spoken Chinese and to engage in short spoken discourse on everyday topics

 - knowledge and understanding of the role of language in general, and Chinese in particular, in language-based scholarship and research (specific learning outcome for PG students)

 A total of 20 weeks teaching with 4 hours classroom contact per week consisting of 2 hour lecture and 2 hour tutorial.